Electrotherapy: Other musculoskeletal disorders

 A 2012 review found that evidence that electrotherapy contributes to recovery from knee conditions is of "limited quality".

 Chronic pain

-A 2004 Cochrane review found "weaker evidence" that pulsating electromagnetic fields could be effective in treating recurrent headaches.
 A 2016 Cochrane review found that supporting evidence for electrotherapy as a treatment for complex regional pain syndrome is "absent or unclear."

 Chronic wounds

 A 2015 review found that the evidence supporting the use of electrotherapy in healing pressure ulcers was of low quality, and a 2015 Cochrane review found that no evidence that electromagnetic therapy, a subset of electrotherapy, was effective in healing pressure ulcers.
 Earlier reviews found that, because of low-quality evidence, it was unclear whether electrotherapy increases healing rates of pressure ulcers.
 By 2014 the evidence supported electrotherapy's efficacy for ulcer healing.

 Another 2015 Cochrane review found no evidence supporting the user of electrotherapy for venous stasis ulcers.

 Mental health and mood disorders

 Since the 1950s, over 150 published articles have found a positive outcome in using cranial electrostimulation (CES) to treat depression, anxiety, and insomnia.